 Model United Nations: To foster awareness and understanding of current global issues by having delegates identify and articulate these problems; encouraging them to engage in discussion and debate.

-Mosaic: To promote diversity in and outside of our school community through events that celebrates our cultural, religious, ethnic, social and racial diversity.
+Mosaic: To promote diversity in and outside of our school community through events that celebrate our cultural, religious, ethnic, social and racial diversity.
 We strive to promote inclusivity and respect for all kinds of human diversity through appreciation and acceptance.
 Under Mosaic we have Q&A and BSA.

 National Junior Classical League: To encourage an interest in and an appreciation of the language, literature, and culture of ancient Greece and Rome and to impart an understanding of the debt of our own culture to that of classical antiquity.Outdoor Club: To discuss and practice camping, adventure and environmental skills.
-In addition, 2 adventure outings will be planned to regional sites that may involve hiking, backpacking, climbing and rafting.
+In addition, two adventure outings will be planned to regional sites that may involve hiking, backpacking, climbing, and rafting.